MartinPacker/md2pptx/docs/user-guide.md

     mathxsl: ~/md2pptx/MML2OMML.XSL

-If the prerequisites are met you can code equations such as
+If the prerequisites are met you can code equations using LaTeX in one of two ways:

+#### Maths As A Code Block
+<a id="block-maths"></a>

+You can specify that equations appear in a block.
+For example

     ### Numbered equation